 The airport is open 24 hours.

 As of November 2018, Cork airport is served by the following airlines: Aer Lingus • Air France • Flybe • Iberia Express • Norwegian Air • Ryanair • Swiss • Volotea.

 Bus 226 links the airport to the city center in a 20 minute journey.
 Buses stop at Kent Station (for local and intercity train connections), Parnell Place Bus Station (for local and long distance bus connections) and the city center.
 For route maps, schedules, fares and ticket sales, visit the Bus Éireann website.

 Direct bus service is available from Cork Airport to Galway and Limerick.
-For service details, fares and ticket sales, contact Irish CityLink.
+For service details, fares and ticket sales, visit the CityLink website.

-The following car rental agencies are located onsite in the Arrivals Hall: Avis, Budget/Payless, Enterprise, Europcar, Dooley and Hertz.
+The following car rental agencies are located in the Arrivals Hall: Avis • Budget/Payless • Enterprise • Europcar • Hertz • Sixt.

 Taxis are available outside of the terminal during airport hours of operation.
-All taxis are metered, and reservations are not required.
-At the time of this November 2018 update, the estimated one-way fare between the airport and city center/ bus station/ train station is about €20.
+All taxis are metered.
+At the time of this February 2019 update, the estimated one-way fare between the airport and city center, bus station or train station is about €20.

 The nearest train station to the airport is Kent Station, about a 10 minute walking distance from Parnell Place Bus Station.
 Kent Station can be reached by bus or taxi from the airport.
 For routes, schedules and fare information for Irish trains, visit the Irish Rail website.